List of The Adventures of Robin Hood episodes: DVD releases

-The Adventures of Robin Hood has been released by many companies, as under British law TV transmissions are only protected by broadcast copyright for a period of 50 years (due to the Copyright Act of 1956), hence all the episodes had ceased to be in copyright by 2009 so far as the broadcaster is concerned.
+The Adventures of Robin Hood has been released by many companies, as under English law TV transmissions are only protected by broadcast copyright for a period of 50 years (due to the Copyright Act of 1956), hence all the episodes had ceased to be in copyright by 2009 so far as the broadcaster is concerned.
 Scriptwriters, composers, musicians and actors retain copyright in their respective contributions to each episode for a much longer period, but such rights generally are not enforceable by the broadcaster, hence their enforcement tends to be non-existent in practice.

 In Universal Region ALL NTSC format, Mill Creek Entertainment released all four seasons on DVD between 18 March 2008 and 25 August 2009, and eventually released a complete series set on 25 August 2009 – 143 episodes on 11 discs.
 The films have been mainly sourced from poor quality American prints, though some are from better quality European sources.
 Some episodes feature the "Adventures in Sherwood Forest" opening titles and a few are CBS syndicated prints.
 In addition, three episodes: "Farewell To Tuck", "The Charm Pedlar", "The Parting Guest" have no on-screen titles at all.

 In Region 0 NTSC format, Alpha Video in the USA released twenty-two DVDs of various episodes from the series, each disc containing four episodes (88 episodes in total).

 In Region 0 format, series 1 & 4, and in Region 2, series 2 & 3 in PAL format, Network released the complete series in the UK in four boxed sets of DVDs, licensed from the official copyright holder Granada Ventures.
 The first three series have 39 episodes each and are on five-disc sets, while the last series has 26 episodes and is on three discs.
 The films have been taken from original Archive prints and are of variable quality.
 Three episodes feature French opening and end title sequences and no on-screen titles: "Farewell To Tuck", "The Charm Pedlar", "The Parting Guest".
 One episode, "The Minstrel", has French opening titles but original English end titles and retains the episode title.

 In NTSC format, the first series has been released by Edi video (2005), TMG (Timeless Media Group) as a three DVD boxed set (2005) and by Pop Flix as a 4-disc collection (2010).
 Other US companies such as Genius Entertainment, Critics Choice, Nostalgia Ventures, East West Entertainment, Digiview Productions, PC Treasures Inc, Echo Bridge Entertainment, and PR studios have released limited runs on DVD.

 In Region 2 in PAL format, KNM Home Entertainment has released, in Germany, three DVD sets containing the 26 episodes (a mix of series 1 and 2 episodes) that were dubbed into German and transmitted by ARD between 1971 and 1974.

 A complete series 18-disc box set was released by Network DVD in December 2011 in Region 2.